balcortex/balcortex.github.io/README.md

 # Work Experience

+### Sproule ERCE, Mexico
+*Associate, Energy Insights*, August 2024 - Present

+* Developed advanced energy models using machine learning algorithms to capture key variables and transition pathways, contributing to data-driven insights for energy transition strategies.
+* Created data transformation pipelines to clean and transform data for modeling and analysis.
+* Created visualizations to assess model performance, highlight feature importance, and improve interpretability.
+* Communicated results and insights through concise updates and detailed documentation for the team.
+* Participated in the hiring process for new members within the team.

 ### G2i Inc., San Francisco, CA
-*Machine Learning Engineer (In partnership with Scale AI)*, June 2024 - Present
+*Machine Learning Engineer (In partnership with Scale AI)*, June 2024 - August 2024

 * Evaluated the quality of AI-generated code, providing human-readable summaries of rationale.
 * Assisted in training Language Models (LLM) by evaluating responses and providing recommendations on understanding assignments.